top of page

 Make Your Home Safe for Birds

-PREVENT WINDOW COLLISIONS
+PREVENT WINDOW COLLISIONS - REQUEST A CONSULTATION

 An estimated 1.3 billion birds or more are killed by window collisions in the US each year (1).
 Most birds that hit a window and fly away or are taken to a wildlife rehabilitator do not make it.
 The greatest single source of collisions is at private residences (3).
 Fortunately there are simple, inexpensive and very effective solutions that residents can take to prevent collisions.